-This chapter describes the main classes which are needed to setup and run an genetic algorithm with the Jenetics6 library.
+This chapter describes the base classes which are needed to setup and run an genetic algorithm with the Jenetics library.
 They can roughly divided into three types:

-6The documentation of the whole API is part of the download package or can be viewed online: http://jenetics.io/javadoc/jenetics/5.1/index.html.
+&lt;sup>6The documentation of the whole API is part of the download package or can be viewed online: http://jenetics.io/javadoc/jenetics/5.2/index.html.

 - Domain classes This classes form the domain model of the evolutionary algorithm and contain the structural classes like Gene and Chromosome.
-They are directly located in the io.jenetics package. - Operation classes This classes operates on the domain classes and includes the Alterer and Selector classes.
-They are also located in the io.jenetics package. - Engine classes This classes implements the actual evolutionary algorithm and reside solely in the io.jenetics.engine package.
+They are directly located in the io.jenetics package. - Operation classes This classes operates on the domain classes and includes the Alterer and Selector interfaces.
+They are also located in the io.jenetics package. - Engine classes This classes implements the actual evolutionary algorithm and can be found in the io.jenetics.engine package.